chrisroadmap/fair-calibrate/README.md

 ### python and jupyter notebooks
 ```
 conda env create -f environment.yml
-conda activate fair2.1-calibrate
+conda activate fair-calibrate
 nbstripout --install

-# the last step is then to install this local version of fair itself
-pip install -e .
 ```

 If you get module import errors running any of the notebooks, it's likely that your local environment is not up to date:
 ```
-cd fair2.1-calibrate  # path to wherever your local copy is
+cd fair-calibrate  # path to wherever your local copy is

 # get latest version
 git fetch